The author has worked in conservation and woodland management over many years.

-This palm is a big, showy shrub that is a favorite in parks and garden around the world.
+This palm is a big, showy shrub that is a favorite in parks and gardens around the world.

 Below is a series of photos showing some of the stages in reproduction and fruit formation.

 The flowers in the picture above were surrounded by hundreds of tiny bees.
 I could see them with the naked eye, but I didn't manage to catch them on camera!

-It is these kinds of creature that are so important for the pollination of the majority of palm trees.
+It is these kinds of creatures that are so important for the pollination of the majority of palm trees.